danieldreier/riak2/README.markdown

 ## Module Description

 This module installs the apt or yum repository, installs riak, and starts the riak service.
-This is a very crude module at this point, so no configuration is performed.
+This is a very basic module, and does not manage clusters, help rotate logs, backups, etc. It only manages the riak.conf file, not advanced.config (yet).

 ## Setup

 ### What riak2 affects

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
+* This will install the basho apt or yum repository
-* This is a great place to stick any warnings.
+* Your /etc/riak.conf file will be overwritten
-* Can be in list or paragraph form.
+*

 ### Setup Requirements **OPTIONAL**